goshhhy/fake2/readme.md

-fake2
+ztech2
 ===

-a quake 2 engine.
+fork of the idtech2 engine.

+scope of project:
+- fully rewritten in zig for maintainability
+- retain portability of original engine, and expand it where possible
+- support the featureset of both quake1 and quake2's variants of idtech2

+not planned:
+- significant visual enhancements for software rendered backends

-features:
+current features:
-- partly rewritten using [zig](https://ziglang.org) for cleanliness, maintainability, and no undefined behavior
+- partly rewritten using zig
-- that's it so far
+- updated software renderer with colored lighting support